Original North American area codes: Assignment plan

-The number of central offices that could be effectively installed with a numbering plan with two letters and one digit in the central office code was expected to be approximately five hundred, because acceptable names for central offices had to be selected carefully to avoid miscommunication.
+The number of central offices that could be effectively installed with a numbering plan with two letters and one digit in the central office code was expected to be approximately 500, because acceptable names for central offices had to be selected carefully to avoid miscommunication.
 States or provinces that required this many offices had to be divided into multiple smaller areas.
 Next to size, another important aspect was the existing infrastructure for call routing, which had developed during preceding decades independently of state or municipal boundaries.
-Since traffic between numbering plan areas would require one special Class-4 toll switching systems in each numbering plan area, planning the divisions avoided cutting busy toll traffic routes, so that most toll traffic remained within an area, and outgoing traffic from one area would not be tributary to toll offices in an adjacent area.
-However, it was recognized already in 1930 that too little granularity in the allocation pattern introduced expensive traffic back-haul requirements, conceivably resulting in congestion of the routes to the centers.
+Routing traffic between numbering plan areas required a special toll switching system (Class-4 switch) in each numbering plan area.
+Planning the divisions avoided cutting busy toll traffic routes, so that most toll traffic remained within an area, and outgoing traffic from one area would not be tributary to toll offices in an adjacent area.
+However, it was recognized already in 1930 with the experience gained from the General Toll Switching Plan that too little granularity in the geographic allocation pattern of major toll switching points introduced expensive traffic back-haul requirements, conceivably resulting in congestion of the routes to the centers.